someengineering/resoto.com/blog/2022/09-19-building-infrastructure-apps/index.md

 from resotolib.utils import iec_size_format
 ```

+This line imports a function `iec_size_format()` that we will use to format the instance metrics.
+It turns bytes into human readable GiB, TiB, etc.

-and the following code at the end of the file:
+Then add the following code at the end of the file:

 ```python
 # Instance metrics